 Many companies are paying large sums to Teradata, Vertica and others just to keep up with expanding datasets.
 MariaDB empowers organizations to gain a competitive advantage by leveraging modern, on-demand analytics at scale to deliver deeper insights faster – and without the need for specialized databases (e.g., NoSQL) or expensive and proprietary Big Data appliances.

 In the digital era, innovators in every industry are using on-demand analytics at scale to deliver actionable insights that improve their products, boost operational efficiency, strengthen fraud detection and prevention, aid risk management and compliance, and create new revenue streams or monetize the data itself.
-Learn more about how customers like you are using MariaDB for analytics.
+Learn more about how customers like you are using MariaDB’s columnar database for analytics.

 ColumnStore is available on SkySQL for both cloud data warehousing and hybrid transactional/analytical processing (HTAP).
 SkySQL implements a cloud-native architecture for ColumnStore with data stored in a columnar format on low-cost object storage and multiple compute instances for high availability and scalability.
-Take advantage of $500 in free SkySQL credits to get started today!
+Take advantage of $500 in free SkySQL credits to get started with a columnar database in the cloud today!

 Learn how MariaDB Enterprise Server can be used as a distributed, columnar database and look at the architecture behind it.
 In addition, see practical use cases and real-world success stories – plus a live demo using a sample application.Watch Now